visala123/Azure-Db-Psql_server-Env/README.md

 3.INFRACOST_API_KEY  value get from the infracost.io site under Organization settings->API Token

+# Environments
+We need to add total four environments that is dev,prod and dev-plan,prod-plan. to avoid manuall reviewer approval for stage branch plan pipeline I used these two envronments(dev-plan and prod-plan) here we are not selecting any reviewer under deployment reviewer.

 # Add Collaborators
 Go to your repo → Settings → Collaborators